cloudowski/minikube-aws/README.md

 ## Adding more space

+### Root device

-Just add a variable to terraform, for example to add 5Gi:
+Just add a variable to terraform, for example to increase it to 20Gi:

 ```
-echo 'instance_extra_ebs_size = "5"' > extra-ebs.auto.tfvars
+echo 'root_block_size = "20"' > root-dev-ebs.auto.tfvars
 ```

 # Cleaning up